sunnysingh/tsnew/README.md

 - `path` - the file path to be saved
 - `content` - the file content to be saved

 Templating with tsnew is powerful!
-You can import other packages and run asynchronous data processing if you need to.
+You can import other packages and run asynchronous data processing.

 More features will be added to support use cases such as updating config files and running lifecycle commands.